simcap/instantroom/README.md

 InstantRoom does not persist any messages on the server nor can it decrypt any messages since the secret key is only generated and managed on the user's client application side.

-InstantRoom abide by the Kerckhoffs's principle:
+InstantRoom abides by the Kerckhoffs's principle:

-> A cryptosystem should be secure even if everything about the system, except the key, is public knowledge
+> _A cryptosystem should be secure even if everything about the system, except the key, is public knowledge_

 ## Features